FusionAuth/fusionauth-site/site/_posts/2021-03-19-seegno-thousands-tenants.md

 We also use FusionAuth's Identity Providers to offer our users the ability to register and authenticate using their social accounts.

-> FusionAuth ... turned out to be the most versatile, easy to use and, more importantly, configurable solution.
+> FusionAuth ... turned out to be the most versatile, easy to use and, most importantly, configurable solution.

-**Dan:** Approximately many tenants do you have?
+**Dan:** Approximately how many tenants do you have?

 **John:** In our largest environment we currently handle over five thousand tenants.